Emotional-self sabotage is it worth discussing?

 We hired a mindset coach, and both of us unpacked our hurt, disappointment, and pain.

-We stopped self-sabotaging ourselves and stopped the negative voices in our heads.
+We stopped an emotional self-sabotage ourselves and stopped the negative voices in our heads.

 We started working out regularly.